-Our polling, now in its second year, shows that Londoners remain worried about the effects of climate change and the severe impact it has on communities.
+Our polling, now in its third year, shows that Londoners remain worried about the effects of climate change and the severe impact it has on communities.

 While concern is increasing, it isn’t leading to despair.
 Londoners clearly support ambitious action to reduce carbon emissions and want to be part of that change.

-- The majority (82%) of Londoners are concerned about climate change
+- 94% of Londoners say they are aware of climate change

-- More than half (66%) of Londoners say their level of concern about climate change has increased in the last 12 months
+- 72% of Londoners say their level of concern has increased over the past 12 months

-Financial incentives to encourage private retrofitting must be provided, The polling shows that expense is a barrier which prohibits respondents from choosing greener energy or heating options.
-Over a third (37%) said it was too expensive to pay more for a greener heating option, and 29% said it was too expensive to replace gas heating with a lower carbon option, while 16% said they wouldn’t understand how to do this.
+For example, funding must be provided to help people change how they access energy and heat for their homes.
+The polling shows that expense is a barrier which prohibits respondents from choosing greener energy or heating options.
+Of people who weren’t considering doing so, 41% said cost was a barrier to paying more for a greener heating option, 37% said cost was a barrier to installing solar panels, and 33% said it was too expensive to replace gas heating with a lower carbon option like a heat pump.

 1. This study was conducted in London via LondonBus, an Internet omnibus survey run by Research Express which is part of Kantar UK Ltd.